Who is the Business Talent (Permanent) Visa Subclass 132 for?

 Fees & Costs

-The cost of this visa is from $7,130.
-Please note this is only the flat rate and you may be asked to pay additional costs to cover requirements such as health assessments, police certificates, and biometrics.
+The cost of this visa is priced from $7,130.
+Please note that this is only the flat rate and you may be asked to pay additional costs to cover requirements such as; health assessments, police certificates, and biometrics.

 If you wish to add additional family members to your application, an extra fee will be imposed upon your visa application.